rangle/angular-training-slides/slides/src/content/ngrx.md

 1. The [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth)
 1. Keeper of stateful information, void of business logic
 1. Can only be affected by actions
-1. Prevent unintentional modifications by other methods via Object Reference, or Directly Accessing Store Members
+1. Prevent unintentional modifications by other methods via object reference, or directly accessing store members

 ---